 In 1890, a group of people made arrangements to hold English worship services on Sunday afternoons at the town hall on the corner of North Main and Kenosha Streets.
 This group was known as Walworth Congregational.
 At the annual meeting on December 16, 1902, it was voted to build a church.

-The cornerstone for Walworth Congregational was laid on Oct.
-27, 1903.
+The cornerstone for Walworth Congregational Church was laid on October 27, 1903.
 The church building was completed at a cost of $5,000 and dedicated on April 23, 1904.
-At the time of the dedication, the church had a Sunday school membership of 100 and church membership of 60.
-In 1927, feeling a need for a building to provide recreational activities, a 40 foot square gymnasium was added to the back of the church for $8,000.
-This was rented to the Walworth Public School for basketball games and other activities; and was used by the entire community.
+By this time the church had grown to a membership of 60 and was amassing a Sunday school attendance of 100.
+In 1927, feeling a need for a building to provide recreational activities, a 40 square-foot gymnasium was added to the back of the church for $8,000.
+The space was rented to the Walworth Public School district for activities, such as basketball games, and was utilized by the entire community.